ultimate271/notes/tolkien/akallabeth.md

 against any that had aught that they had not; and the men of power took cruel revenge.

+### The Númenóreans grow as Men of War and Conquerers of Middle Earth
 Nonetheless for long it seemed to the Númenóreans that they prospered, and if they were not increased in happiness, yet they grew more strong, and their rich men ever richer.
 For with the aid and counsel of Sauron they multiplied then: